h0ssimo/h0ssimo.github.io/_posts/articles/2019-02-16-tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 _Final game hair by Adam Skutt_

 <img src="/images/Tutorials/Tips_And_Tricks/Tips_and_Tricks_on_Grooming_Sculpting_Hair/hair_tertiary_details_2.jpg" alt="hair_tertiary_details_2" class="narrowResponsive">
-_This sculpture is stylized, but you still can see pretty well that how tertiary details are executed when sculpting._
+_This sculpture is stylized, but you still can see pretty well that how tertiary details are executed when sculpting.
+By Henning Sanden_

 ### Studying The References